Miss France Iris Mittenaere is crowned Miss Universe 2017

 The honors went to Miss France, with Pelissier named the competition's first runner-up and Tovar the second-runner-up.

-In Pelissier's final word to the judges, she described how surviving the 2010 Haiti earthquake made her a more resilient person.
+Mittenaere, 24, is a Parisian native, currently pursuing a degree in dental surgery.
+She plans to use her Miss Universe platform to advocate for dental and oral hygiene.

-Meanwhile, Mittenaere praised France's open borders and refugee population during the competition's Q&A session.
+During the competition's Q&A session, Mittenaere praised France's open borders and refugee population.
+"In France, we want to have the most globalization that we can, we want to have the biggest exchange of people that we can," she told the judges.

-"In France, we want to have the most globalization that we can, we want to have the biggest exchange of people that we can," the 24-year-old told the judges.
+The competition's other two runners-up also made impressions on the judges.
+Pelissier, 24, told the audience how surviving the 2010 Haiti earthquake made her a more resilient person.

-Earlier in the night, Tovar provided the night's most humorous moment, referencing host Steve Harvey's slip-up during last year's Miss Universe competition, when he mistakenly declared Colombia the winner instead of Miss Philippines.
+And earlier in the night, Tovar, 23, provided the night's most humorous moment, joking about host Steve Harvey's slip-up during last year's Miss Universe competition, when he mistakenly declared Colombia the winner instead of Miss Philippines.

 "A lot of people hate you," she told Harvey onstage.